Did you have a hip replacement surgery?

 Call The Yost Legal Group for help today.

 Smith & Nephew R3 Acetabular System Recalled

-Smith & Nephew is a multinational medical equipment manufacturer based out of London, England, with products sold in over 90 countries, including the United States.
+Smith & Nephew is a multinational medical equipment manufacturer based in London, England, with products sold in over 90 countries, including the United States.
 They are the world’s fourth-largest producer of orthopedic reconstruction products, including the Smith & Nephew Birmingham Hip Resurfacing (BHR) System.
 Approved by the Food and Drug Administration in 2006, the BHR system is a metal-on-metal hip replacement system designed to relieve pain and improve hip joint function.
-The reality of this product is that is has proven to be dangerous, ineffective and harmful to patients.
+The reality of this product is that is has proven to be dangerous, ineffective, and harmful to patients.

 The BHR consists of two parts: